Gas Stations

 About Rust :

-fn my_function() -> Result<Option<usize>, &'static str>
+fn my_function() -> Result<Option<usize>, &'static str>- We need the

-has no allocation — it’s just a pointer and a length (fixed view into memory).- Literals like “some text” have a
+'staticlifetime because we are returning a&str, which is a reference (a view) to a string literal that is embedded in the binary at compile time. &strhas no allocation — it’s just a pointer and a length (fixed view into memory).- Literals like “some text” have a

-lifetime automatically because they live for the entire duration of the program. - If we had returned a
+'staticlifetime automatically because they live for the entire duration of the program. - If we had returned a

-is owned — it manages its own heap allocation and deallocation.
+String, no lifetime annotation would be necessary, becauseStringis owned — it manages its own heap allocation and deallocation.

 - We need the